RedHatQE/polarize/README.md

 ## Configuring polarize

-**NOTE** Over time, polarize's properties has grown to be more complex and probably needs to move beyond a simple properties file.
-Considering writing a configuration format into YAML or JSON which can be marshalled into a real Java Object

-polarize is fairly easy to configure.
-It really just needs to know where to generate/look for the xml description files that are analogous to the annotation data.  polarize will look in 2 places for configuration data:
+Over time, polarize has gained a number of required settings that need to be configured.
+It moved from a simple properties style file to the now current XML based configuration.
+Work was planned on a YAML based configuration, but although deserializing a YAML file to a POJO wasn't too hard, serializing a POJO into YAML turned out to be difficult.

+There are 2 main configuration files

-1. src/main/resources/polarize.properties
+1. src/main/resources/xml-config.xml
-2. ~/.polarize/polarize.properties
+2. ~/.polarize/xml-config.xml

 The latter (if it exists) will override the keys in the former.
-The two keys are:

-requirements.xml.path=/home/stoner/Projects/testjong/requirements
-testcase.xml.path=/home/stoner/Projects/testjong/testcases

-requirements.xml.path is a base path to where to generate or look for xml files to create Requirements in Polarion. testcase.xml.path is a base path to where to generate or look for xml files to create TestCases in Polarion.

-**TODO:**
-Need to describe everything in polarize.properties and reporter.properties
+It is recommended to use the latter because you will need to put passwords for 2 different servers in it, and you won't want to accidentally check these in.

+The config file has some documentation for what the various settings are used for and is hopefully self-documenting.

 ## How to use polarize